Back to Blog

 Related Articles

-London for Software Engineers 2026: Salaries, Companies, Cost of Living & Lifestyle
+Amsterdam for Software Engineers 2026: Salaries, Companies, Cost of Living & Lifestyle

-London ranks #5 in Europe with ~€48,598/yr savings for devs.
-2026 guide to London software engineer jobs, salaries, visas, costs, and best areas to live.
+Amsterdam devs save ~€38,238/year and rank #7 in Europe (n=35).
+2026 guide to Amsterdam software engineer jobs, salaries, visas, costs, and best areas.

 Read Article